odan/rocky/README.md

 # Blini

-A micro framework for PHP.
+Blini [ˈblinē] is a micro framework skeleton for PHP.

 ## Requirements